8fold/site-joshbruce.com/content-root/public/essays-and-editorials/webdev/absolute-beginners/what-you-like/content.md

 ## Conclusion

 The Internet is a magical thing comprised of the most mundane things (plain text, not even rich text).
-It can feel magical.

 Seeing what others have done and are doing can fill people with a sense of, "I could never do that!"
 I don't think that's true.
 What is probably more accurate is, "I don't want to do that."
 And that's okay.